Course Outline

 Course - How to Write Secure Code

-Scope of knowledge covered.
-Not everything was explained in depth, but that is probably a matter of time.
+The scope of knowledge that was covered.
+Certainly, not everything could be explained in detail, but this is probably a matter of time.
 The training lasts 3 days.
-During these 3 days, various topics were covered, which can be explored further after the training.
-The training was definitely beneficial.
-A lot of knowledge and topics were presented in an engaging way.
+Over these 3 days, various topics were discussed, which can be explored further after the training.
+The training is definitely a plus.
+A lot of knowledge and issues presented in an organized form.

 Pawel Sitarz - Icotera sp. z o.o.